Pratar/GIOS/README.md

 ## Usage

+The most straightforward way to use GIOS is to upload a file to the chat, state your query, and then add the following instruction:

+"Please apply the GIOS framework to provide a comprehensive analysis of this document from all relevant aspects."

 GIOS is primarily a specification framework, not a plug-and-play software library.
 It can be implemented as a custom system or used as a prompting template for LLMs to enhance response quality.
 Below are steps for practical application:

 ### 1. Implementing GIOS as a System